The Origin of the Orbital Parameter Distribution of Merging Halos: Results

 We use our model to compute the distribution of $(V_\mathrm{r},V_\theta)$ for various combinations of primary and secondary halo mass at $z=0$.
 The upper-left panel of Figure~\ref{fig:distributions} shows the resulting distribution function for $M_\mathrm{p}=10^{12}\mathrm{M}_\odot$ and $M_\mathrm{s}=10^{11}\mathrm{M}_\odot$.
 The rainbow colour scale shows the results of our model, while contours show the model of \cite{li_orbital_2020} at levels of 0.01, 0.10, 0.30, and 0.60 for comparison.
 The upper-right and lower-left panels show the marginal distributions of $V_\mathrm{r}$ and $V_\theta$ respectively, with results from our model shown by the blue lines, and those of \cite{li_orbital_2020} by the green lines.
 Finally, the lower-right panel shows the distribution of $V_\mathrm{r}/V$ where $V=(V_\mathrm{r}^2+V_\theta^2)^{1/2}$, again with results from our model shown by the blue lines, and those of \cite{li_orbital_2020} by the green lines.

 We find that a value of $\alpha = 0.8$ in equation~(\ref{eq:dispersion}) gives a reasonable match to the N-body results from \cite{li_orbital_2020}.
 Had we instead taken $\alpha=1$ the predicted distributions of $V_\mathrm{r}$ and $V_\theta$ would be slightly broader, and the peak of the $V_\theta$ distribution shifted to slightly higher velocity, but the location of peak of the $V_\mathrm{r}$ distribution would be largely unchanged.
 Given the simplifying assumptions of our model a value of $\alpha = 0.8$ seems acceptable.
 There is good qualitative agreement in the locus of our distribution function with that of \cite{li_orbital_2020}, although in detail they do not agree.
 There is also good agreement in the marginal distributions.
 For $V_\mathrm{r}$ our model predicts approximately the correct shape and width of the distribution, although it is shifted to slightly too large values.
 For $V_\theta$ there is excellent agreement between our model and the results of \cite{li_orbital_2020} in both the peak location, width of the distribution, and overall shape.
 Similarly, our model accurately matches the form of the distribution of $V_\mathrm{r}/V$ found by \cite{li_orbital_2020}.
+In Appendix~\ref{sec:appendix} we show similar results for $M_\mathrm{p}=10^{14}\mathrm{M}_\odot$ and $M_\mathrm{s}=10^{11}\mathrm{M}_\odot$ where our model performs less well, due to underestimating the dispersion of the secondary halo population.

 Given this degree of success in matching measurements of the orbital parameter distribution in N-body simulations, we can utilize our model to provide some insights into the properties of the distribution.
 For example, the ridge of the distribution of $(V_\mathrm{r},V_\theta)$ approximately tracks a line of constant $V^2=V_\mathrm{r}^2+V_\theta^2 \equiv V_\mathrm{l} \approx 1.5$, as was first noted by \cite{jiang_orbital_2015}.
 This therefore corresponds to a locus of constant energy (since all orbits are measured at the same radius, the primary halo virial radius, and so at the same potential).